 Colonoscopy every 1 to 2 years, beginning at age 18 to 20.

 If an individual with MAP develops colorectal cancer or if colon polyps are too numerous to be moved during a colonoscopy, surgery may be considered.
-Colectomy is the surgical removal of the entire colon.
+Colectomy is the surgical removal of part or all of the colon.
 This may be considered if polyps cannot be managed with regular colonoscopies because there are too many.

 Screening options may change over time as new technologies are developed and more is learned about MAP.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans , and read more about these screening recommendations at www.asco.org/endorsements/HereditaryCRC .

 Questions to ask the doctor

 If you are concerned about your risk of developing cancer, talk with your doctor.
 Consider asking the following questions of your doctor:

 What is my risk of colorectal cancer ?

 How many colon polyps have I had in total?

 What type of colon polyps have I had?
 The two most common types are hyperplastic and adenomatous.